Adaptive Equalization with Filtering and Fading Channel

 This non-standards-based communication link is representative of a modern communications system.

 The optimal equalizer configuration depends on the channel conditions.
-The initialization file sets the Doppler shift and multipath fading channel parameters that highlight the capabilities of different equalizers.
+The initialization helper function sets the Doppler shift and multipath fading channel parameters that highlight the capabilities of different equalizers.

 The decision feedback equalizer structure performs better than the linear equalizer structure for higher intersymbol interference.